Management & Leadership

 Developing A Management Philosophy

-When I began exploring management philosophies, I learned a good bit about how to develop a management philosophy and lots of information on various management theories.
+When I began exploring management philosophies, I learned a lot about developing a philosophy and various management theories.

 Communication & Collaboration